 So the priest’s responsibility is to promote conduct among the brethren that is in harmony with the responsibilities of our relationship with God.
 Paul mentions humility, meekness, patience, forbearing with one another in love.
 This kind of conduct will work to produce holiness, because this quality of unity is like the glue, the bond—in fact this is what Paul calls it in Colossians 3—that hold things together, because the love for God and the brethren is motivating the priest’s conduct.

 II Thessalonians 2:13 fits hand in glove with Ephesians 4:1-3 by reminding us of our high calling.
 The word “traditions” in verse 15 (II Thessalonians 2:15) should be understood to include the entire package of doctrines that Paul taught them.
 We are not talking about the Jews traditions.
 We are talking about the church of God’s traditions.

-If the church of God’s traditions are right every one of them ought to be found in the Word of God (somewhere there) and be rooted in it.
+If the church of God’s traditions are right, every one of them ought to be found in the Word of God (somewhere there) and be rooted in it.
 So Paul tells us to hold fast to all of them.
-This gives us a fairly good, basic understanding of why holiness is required and how it is acquired.
-By living as God says within a relationship with Him and the brethren.
+This gives us a fairly good, basic understanding of why holiness is required and how it is acquired: by living as God says within a relationship with Him and the brethren.
 Brethren, that relationship is everything.
 It is salvation; it is eternal life.
-I can say this on the authority of Jesus Christ, because that is what He says in John 17:5: “Eternal life is to know God.”
+I can say this on the authority of Jesus Christ, because that is what He says in John 17:3: “Eternal life is to know God.”
 Eternal life is to have an intimate relationship with God.
 Eternal life is a way of life that is learned by mimicking God in human affairs.

 This is why there is so much about holiness in regard to the priests.
 Everything hangs on that as we pursue it and pursue peace.
-Ok, following that appointment:
+Following that appointment: